hammerlab/cytokit/README.md

 - Run cell segmentation model to determine cell and nucleus boundaries
 - Extract some raw, processed, and segmented data (whatever channels you want) from each tile and put it all in new ones
 - Montage all the results together
-- Export csvs and fcs
+- Export csvs and fcs files

 After that, you could load the 6 channel 5,040 x 6,720 montage image into ImageJ, fiddle with some color/contrast settings on the channels, and then get fairly informative images like this: